 data-raw/folder as well.

-data-raw/that cleans up and prepares the raw dataset (as covered in Data Management).
+data-raw/original-data.Rscript to clean up and prepare the raw dataset (as covered in Data Management).
 Save the new dataset in a folder called

 usethis::use_data().
 Again, use Git to make and manage these changes.
 You can (and probably should) distribute the tasks of exploring the data and figuring out what should be or needs to be cleaned in the dataset.
 It also makes sure that you as a group have a good understanding of the data.

 Create an R Markdown file named

 doc/folder of your project (covered in Reproducible Documents).
 Do some simple analyses of the dataset in this report file and do the tasks below.
 Distribute the tasks so each team member is (mostly) doing something different.
 Keep using the “Git workflow” by adding to the staged area, commit, push, and pull the changes you’ve made.
 You’ll likely deal with merge conflicts, which is a good chance to practice some more with Git.